Platform-OS/platformos-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 ## Example

-Lets look at the example.

 ### Sign Up form configuration

-In you `sign_up` form configuration lets add callback_action at the end of the YML definition.
+In your `sign_up` form configuration lets add callback_action at the end of the YML definition.

 {% raw %}
 ```liquid